 GOGO’s dream.
-An attempt to fulfil the dream of my Google Home, David Piscitelli
+An attempt to fulfil the dream of my Google Home, by Davide Piscitelli

 The short film The Red Balloon (1956) depicts the relationship between a young Pascal Lamorisse and his red balloon.
 From the moment the young boy finds it on a Parisian street, the red balloon starts to follows him everywhere as a devoted companion.
 It is a beautiful and elegant representation of the absurdity inside the relationship between a human and a non-human.
 Like the young boy, we share an evolving relationship between us and our smart devices, and they unconsciously influence our behaviour and perception of reality.
 We are so entangled with our technology that we are part of a digital environment as much as we are part of our physical one; this new relation is growing on complex and unintelligible algorithms that are difficult to comprehend.
 Like Pascal and his balloon, we speak to our technology.
 However our relationship goes a step further, we receive human-like answers from it.
 This condition is giving rise to a new and uncanny kind of interaction.